 Yes, the Tiger Cave Temple is on top of a mountain which unfortunately means lots and lots of stairs, 1260 vertical steps to be exact!
 Be prepared for a 309-meter vertical ascent along a 600-meter path, but don’t worry I can assure you the views are totally worth the sweat and struggle.

 Though the views are breathtaking, this climb is not for those that are scared of heights or unfit.
-Many of the steps are almost knee-high and completely vertical, making the hike challenging even for those in shape.
+Many of the steps are almost knee-high and completely vertical, making the hike challenging even for those in great shape.

 There are many places to stop, rest and enjoy the surrounding views of the valley and beautiful panorama and I suggest you do so.
 The trek takes approximately 40 minutes, depending on the frequency and length of your stops.

 You’ll notice numbered poles along the stairs, indicating the number of steps you’ve climbed.
-I don’t know whether this is a good thing or a bad thing.
+I don’t know whether this is a good thing or a bad thing!

 Make sure to visit the Tiger Cave while you are here.
 I stumbled upon this gem myself, as I initially thought it was the way to the mountaintop temple.
 From the parking lot take the first left where there is a sign that says “Tiger Temple”.
 If you go past the first left and continue on you will soon arrive at the bottom of the stairs on the left to get up to the mountain-top temple.